Ann Arbor Michigan Cannabis Dispensaries — Hash Bash City Guide

 Apothecare

-Ann Arbor has 39 licensed cannabis dispensaries — more than any other Michigan city.
-See the full Ann Arbor dispensary directory →
+Ann Arbor has 39 licensed cannabis provisioning centers — more than any other Michigan city.
+See the full Ann Arbor directory →

-Not sure which dispensary is right for what you need today?
+Not sure which provisioning center is right for what you need today?

 Ask Photi